 Akira Nishii is a sophomore studying chemical engineering and biochemistry at the University of Michigan.
 He strives to become a physician-scientist (MD/PhD) in the "near" future.
 Along with MSBT, he plans to conduct research on cancer immunotherapy of brain tumors (glioma) under Dr. Maria Castro and Dr. Pedro Lowenstein of the Department of Neurosurgery.

 Zach Bernstein is a rising sophomore studying Neuroscience in the Honors Program at the University of Michigan.
 Zach has had a variety of different work and academic experiences in business and sciences.
 He intends on minoring in The Ross School of Business and enjoys playing basketball and hiking.

-Vijay Vobbilisetty is a second year Biomedical Engineering student at the University of Michigan.
+Vijay Vobbilisetty is a third year Biomedical Engineering student at the University of Michigan.
 He is currently researching the genetic factors behind the development of aortic aneurysms and developing preventative therapies in the Department of Cardiac Surgery.
 Vijay has many varying interests, from discussing international policy on human rights as an ardent Model UN competitor to optimizing infrastructure at local nonprofit clinics.